 My wife’s cancer spread following her surgery to remove a retroperitoneal liposarcoma.
-Long before we knew the cancer had spread, I rember my internal dialog when her surgeon told us, following the surgery, that her tumor had leaked over 3 liters of necrotic fluid containing microscopic cancer cell into her abdomen.
-I thought that this fluid could have been leaking for the past few weeks; it was unlikely that the surgery was able to remove all the cancer cells; and that it had likely made its way into her blood stream to other parts of her body.
-I suspected we had gotten her to the operation too late to stop the cancer from spreading.
+Long before we knew that her cancer had spread, I remember my internal dialog when her surgeon told us, following the surgery, that her tumor had leaked over 3 liters of necrotic fluid containing microscopic cancer cells into her abdomen.

 Today as we try to navigate the next steps in her cancer treatment I am again struggling with concern that even the top sarcoma specialists we see in the hallowed halls of a major cancer center are bound by their own insular world and established clinical processes.

 When I spoke to my wife’s medical oncologist last week, a top sarcoma specialist, I asked directly was there more we could be doing?
 I told him that I had read that the chance of successful chemo for her particular cancer was low, (a statement he never refuted), so was there anything experimental or leading-edge we should be considering.
 His mantra was simply, stay the course, complete the chemo, and come back in a month for a CT scan.